 Conclusion

-Concerning the above article, we can conclude that the TCP/IP Model is reliable over OSI Model, TCP/IP is used for end to end connection so as to transmit the data over the internet.
+Concerning the above article, we can conclude that the TCP/IP Model is more reliable than OSI Model.

-TCP/IP is robust, flexible, tangible and also suggests how data should be sent over the web.
-The transport layer of TCP/IP Model checks whether the data has arrived in order, it has an error or not, lost packets are sent or not, acknowledgement is received or not, etc. In contrast, the OSI model is just a conceptual framework to interpret how applications communicate over a network.
+We use TCP/IP for end-to-end connection so as to transmit the data over the internet.
+Subsequently, TCP/IP is robust, flexible, and tangible and also suggests how data should be sent over the web.
+The transport layer of the TCP/IP Model checks whether the data has arrived in order, it has an error or not, whether lost packets are resent or not, acknowledgement is received or not, etc.

 Mohammad Chaudry says